 how do i make disney dining reservations?

 The first thing you need to do is make a list of restaurants that your family might enjoy.

 Before making your reservations, make a tentative schedule of what you plan to do each day you are at Disney World.
 This way you can choose a restaurant in the right location.

 In addition to deciding which park you plan to visit each day, you should note the times of parades and other attractions you do not want to miss.
 It is not fun to be stuck in a restaurant when the parade is starting outside.

 We suggest mixing up your reservations to include not only dinner but also breakfast and lunch.
 This will free up your schedule for evening activities and let you enjoy a variety of Disney dining experiences.

 Make reservations at a variety of restaurant types – buffets, family-style, and traditional.

 Make Your Disney Dining Reservation

-After doing your homework you can make your ADRs online, on the phone at 407-WDW-DINE, or by contacting your travel agent.
+After doing your homework you can make your reservations online, on the phone at 407-WDW-DINE, or by contacting your travel agent.
 We recommend using the online system.
 It is user-friendly and allows you to experiment with dates, times, & restaurants.